 What in your mind makes the Dixie Chicks stand out from any other band?

 What currently is the most played song in your music library?
+(Any artist).

 What's your favorite song from Dixie Chicks and why?